 Diving, swimming, snorkelling and other forms of aquatic activities are popular.
-You can also hike, celebrate festivals, bike, explore the lagoons and totally immerse yourself in nature at Khao Lak.
+You can also hike, celebrate festivals, bike, explore the lagoons and immerse yourself in nature at Khao Lak.
 The dry season is ideal for water and outdoor events.
-It starts from November and ends in April.
+It starts in November and ends in April.
 The months of May to October are the wet season.
-The weather is characterised by rain and occasional thunderstorms that happen in the late afternoon.
+The weather is characterised by rain and occasional thunderstorms in the late afternoon.
 This period is a great time to stay indoors and indulge in the amenities of the resort such as meditation, yoga and spa treatment, which promote your total relaxation and well-being.
-It's also a great time and place for a wedding and honeymoon.
+It’s also a great time and place for a wedding and honeymoon.

 The famous Phang Nga Bay is situated near Phuket Island.
-You can paddle by yourself or join a tour group and ride a canoe or boat to bask in the breathtaking scenery.
+You can paddle or join a tour group and ride a canoe or boat to bask in the breathtaking scenery.
 Two James Bond movies were filmed here, The Man With a Golden Gun and Tomorrow Never Dies.
 The bay is a favourite Hollywood movie location, The Beach, starring Leonardo DiCaprio and Around the World in 80 Days are just a few of the many films that showcased the bay.
-Picture yourself in this magnificent place where the awe-inspiring sight of single and clusters of mammoth rock formations is right before your eyes.
+Picture yourself in this magnificent place where the awe-inspiring sight of single and clusters of mammoth rock formations is right before you.
 What an unforgettable experience.